Close

 Safeguarding at-risk fisheries

-The under 10 metre fleet makes up over 75 per cent of the active UK fishing fleet and predominantly target non-quota species such as whelk, crab, lobster and cuttlefish using static pots that have a much lower impact than the larger trawl and dredge fisheries.
+More than 75 per cent of the UK fishing fleet is made up of boats under 10 metres.
+It’s a fleet that mostly targets non-quota species such as whelk, crab, lobster and cuttlefish.
+The static pots favoured by these vessels have a much lower impact than larger trawl and dredge fisheries.

-Yet the future of these low-impact inshore fisheries is under threat.
-Many of the non-quota stocks are data-deficient, with little or no management of the larger offshore fleet that lands the majority of the catch, leading to uncontrolled over-fishing.
-There is increasing concern amongst conservationists and the industry about declining stocks, overcrowding and gear conflict.
+Yet the future of these low-impact fisheries is under threat.
+There is a lack of data about many of the non-quota stocks, and little or no management of the larger offshore fleet that lands the majority of the catch.
+This leads to over-fishing, and there is increasing concern about declining stocks, overcrowding and gear conflict, where equipment from different boats clashes at sea.

 cuttlefish